Mountain (Hewitt), Wainwright & Nuttall Icon

 Other walkers who hiked, climbed, bagged and summited Harrison Stickle Fellow go4awalkers who have already walked, climbed, summited & bagged Harrison Stickle

-Christine Shepherd climbed Harrison Stickle during August, 2005 [from/via/route] Great Langdale [with] On my own [weather] After a misty start the day was bright & sunny. - I also climbed the Langdale Pikes from Borrowdale using walk c329 on 7.6.08 & repeated this walk when I led a group on28.6.08.
+Christine Shepherd bagged Harrison Stickle during August, 2005 [from/via/route] Great Langdale [with] On my own [weather] After a misty start the day was bright & sunny. - I also climbed the Langdale Pikes from Borrowdale using walk c329 on 7.6.08 & repeated this walk when I led a group on28.6.08.
 My latest visit was after an exciting ascent of Jack's Rake (see note Ed.) on 12.5.12 using walk c225.Climbed from Stickle Ghyll with a group from Head4theHills on 15/01/23

 To add (or remove) your name and experiences on this page - Log On and edit your Personal Mountain Bagging Record